Interstate 680 (California): Route description

 In Alameda County, the freeway begins in the city of Fremont, where it intersects SR 262, which was unsigned until 2000.
 Continuing through the city, it meets Mission Boulevard at SR 238 before exiting the city.
 Prior to 2002, two ghost ramps existed here, remains of an abandoned freeway project replacing Mission Boulevard.
 Amid Alameda County, it abruptly turns northeastward and enters a hilly area, where it crosses over Mission Pass, and descends into the Sunol Valley, where it runs concurrently with SR 84 for a short while.
 Afterward, it enters Pleasanton and intersects with I-580, currently California's longest auxiliary Interstate providing access to Oakland and the Central Valley.
 It enters Dublin for a short segment before exiting the county and entering Contra Costa County.

 Upon entering Contra Costa County, the route meets numerous local roads through the cities of San Ramon, Danville, and Alamo before entering Walnut Creek, where it meets SR 24.
 I-680 then enters Pleasant Hill for a short time and Concord, where it meets SR 242.
 Upon exiting Concord, it meets SR 4.
 It then enters Martinez, where it follows the Benicia–Martinez Bridge over the Carquinez Strait, on which the route crosses the county line and enters Benicia in Solano County.
 On the Benicia–Martinez Bridge, I-680 northbound is tolled, while I-680 southbound is free.
 In Benicia, I-680 interchanges with I-780.
 It then exits the city and, after passing through rural areas, routing parallel to the San Joaquin Delta, it enters Fairfield, where it meets I-80, which is the route's northern terminus.

 In the wake of the September 11 attacks, a US flag was painted on a large piece of concrete on a hill along the Sunol Grade.
 It stayed there for nine years before the California Department of Transportation (Caltrans) painted it over, as the mural had been painted on without authorization.
-Due to this action being taken shortly before July 4, 2010, and also due to the mural's fame, this was met with controversy.
-The flag was replaced shortly later.

 Of the above names, only the name Sinclair Freeway for its designated portion usually appears on maps, and the other portions on maps are always unnamed, referred to as simply I-680.

 I-680 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).
 I-680 is eligible to be included in the State Scenic Highway System from the Santa Clara–Alameda county line to SR 24 in Walnut Creek but is only a scenic route from Mission Boulevard to the Contra Costa county line and from the Alameda county line to SR 24; this means that those portions are substantial sections of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.